 We can honestly say that you’ll be surprised to be part of this warm and laid-back culture, which is contrary to the hassles of the western world.

 Finally, Luang Prabang is a welcoming place with friendly locals.
-There is a nice bit to do in Luang Prabang from visiting the local temples, enjoy the sunset on the Mekong and Nam Khan rivers or Mount Phou Si, world-famous waterfalls, and more.
+There is a nice bit to do in Luang Prabang from visiting the local temples, enjoying the sunset on the Mekong and Nam Khan rivers or Mount Phou Si, world-famous waterfalls, and more.

 And that’s it for now!
 I’d love to know if this guide on the things to do in Luang Prabang Laos has helped you.
 Let me know if you have any questions and let me know if there is more to add.